 • If information is left out, three dots ... must be used to show where the missing information goes.

 As Ballard and Clanchy (1988) have argued, "Learning within the university is a process of gradual socialization into a distinctive culture of knowledge, and … literacy must be seen in terms of the functions to which language is put in that culture" (p.
 14).

 • Both paraphrasing and summarising involve putting information from source material into your own words.

 • When paraphrasing, do not add your own opinion or use the original wording.
 The purpose of paraphrasing is to express the ideas of others in your own words (i.e. your phrasing).
 Paraphrased material may be shorter than the original passage, taking a larger section of the source and condensing it slightly.
 When paraphrasing, you must cite the original source.
-Page numbers should be given, in order to assist in locating the relevant passages within the source material, unless you are referring to the ideas of a whole work in general (see example below).
+Page numbers should be given, to assist in locating the relevant passages within the source material, unless you are referring to the ideas of a whole work in general (see example below).

 Citing the whole of a document